hello@growthengineering.co.uk

 Think about the last time you really saw your skill level shoot up.
 Whatever you were trying to master, your success was probably down to regular practice and pushing yourself a little harder.

 You learned through experience.
-Indeed, studies show that learners with an active involvement in their learning demonstrate a more thorough understanding.
+Indeed, studies show that learners with an active involvement in their development demonstrate a more thorough understanding.

 Professor D.A.
-Kolb devised the experiential learning cycle.
+Kolb built on the work of John Dewey to devise the experiential learning cycle.
 It remains influential to this day.
 It includes four parts:

 1. Concrete Experience: Hands-on personal experiences that we learn from.